Community Connections Program

 Our giving is informed by our mission, the values of our staff, and the needs of the organizations we support.
 Our goal is to maintain diverse funding streams that complement one another.
 In our fiscal year 2022, we gave over $14 million through these channels.
 We primarily fund our community through:

-1) General operations support: Approximately 80% of our giving each year is provided through our workplace giving program, the Community Connections Campaign (CCC), which collects staff and retiree donations that are matched by the World Bank Group.
-In keeping with the needs of nonprofits and philanthropy best practices, those gifts support general operations of organizations.
+1) General operations support: Approximately 80% of our giving each year is provided through our workplace giving program, the Community Connections Campaign (CCC), which collects staff and retiree donations that are matched by the World Bank In keeping with the needs of nonprofits and philanthropy best practices, those gifts support general operations of organizations.
 More information about the CCC can be found in the Workplace Giving tab.

 2) Contributions to capital projects: During the CCC, staff can also donate to our General Fund, which usually finances one-time capital projects in the Washington, D.C. metropolitan region.
 In 2022, capital grants were approved for Horton's Kids, to expand their presence through their new Community Resource Hub, and Good Shepherd Housing, to acquire additional units for vulnerable families at a housing complex in Richmond Highway.
 Additionally, the fund also supported organizations that are fighting the employment crisis that was intensified by COVID-19, disbursing grants to CASA, Jubilee Jobs, La Cocina and New Futures